nathan-smeal/cs7641/lessons/ml_p3_lesson_04_game_theory_continued.md

 * minimax-Q converges
 * unique solution to $Q^*$.
 * Policies can be computed independently.
-* update dfficient
+* update efficient
+  * Minimax operator can be solved with linear programming
 * Q function sufficient to specify the policies.
+* Not known if can be SOLVED in polynomial time (compared to MDP which can)

 ### General-sum Stochastic Games

-Updated Bellman equation:
+Updated Bellman equation(can't do minimax):

 $$Q_i^*(s,(a,b)) = R(s,(a,b)) + \gamma \sum_{s'}T(s,(a,b),s')\;\underset{a',b'}{Nash}Q_i^*(s',(a',b'))$$